ajktown/docs/api/share-feature.md

     fe -> fe: Opens A dialog with loading indicator fe -> api: Sends API Request POST /api/v1/shared-resource activate api
+      break if dto does not contain which resource the requester is asking for fe <- api: throw BadRequestError 400 error note left
+          Note that as DTO requires only one of the resource id, it cannot be automatically detected.
+        end note
+        user <- fe: Tells the user that it is a bad request note right
+          By default FE should never allow the situation that shows the error message to the end user. end note
+      end break
       api -> domain: Requests SharedResourceDomain to be created activate domain
         domain -> db: Requests resource information